← Back to Library

 Now, back to that question of the page—and why we keep coming back despite the cost.

 I didn’t have a quick answer.
 I rarely do for the questions that matter.
 But I’ve been sitting with it all week, and what I want to try to say is this: we come back to the page because the page is where we become legible—to ourselves, first, and then, if we’re lucky and we work hard enough and we’re honest enough, to someone else.
 And becoming legible is not a small thing.
-For some of ...
+For some of us, for ...